 Requests for public or directory-type student data from agencies outside the University which are not considered educational institutions shall be referred to the student-faculty directory when deemed appropriate.
 The student-faculty directory is the private property of Millikin University and will be restricted as such.
 It will not be released to non-educational agencies without permission of the Vice President of Student Affairs or the University Registrar.

 Providing the following student information or material is available, it may be released without the student’s knowledge or consent on an individual basis.

 - Request from Prospective Employers - The University will respond to inquiries for non-public or non-directory-type information only with the written consent of the student involved.
 Information submitted by applicants to the Center for Academic and Professional Performance is considered to be confidential and will be released subject to conditions and stipulated by the applicant and the Center for Academic and Professional Performance at the time of registration.

 - Request from Other Educational Institutions - The University will send transcripts to other educational institutions only with the written consent of the student concerned.
 If a present or former student applies for admission to another educational institution, the University may provide the educational institution with requested disciplinary information with the consent of the student.

 - Unless an investigator has written authorization from the individual who is the subject of an investigation, we will disclose only public information about that individual.
 We require, therefore, that the investigators obtain an authorization prior to visiting the University for the purpose of investigating a student’s or former student’s records.

-- If the investigator has written authorization or if there are questions of interpretation, he should be referred to the Dean of Student Development.
+- If the investigator has written authorization or if there are questions of interpretation, he should be referred to the Vice President of Student Affairs.